cschultz82/aws_encyclopedia/README.md

 ---

 <h1 id="useful-documentation-code-and-tools-for-use-on-aws">Useful Documentation, Code, and Tools for use on AWS</h1>
+<h5 id="reach-out-about-having-a-specific-topic-youd-like-to-see-added-also-feel-free-to-edit-and-add-to-this-list-if-youd-like.-over-time-ill-refine-this-list-and-try-to-present-the-most-useful-references-from-the-links-in-page">Reach out about having a specific topic you’d like to see added; also feel free to edit and add to this list if you’d like.
+Over time, I’ll refine this list and try to present the most useful references from the links in-page</h5>
 <h2 id="top-ten-or-so-useful-links-for-development-on-aws-in-no-particular-order">Top Ten (or so) Useful Links for Development on AWS in No Particular Order</h2>
 <ol>
 <li>